xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreFactoryMethod/README.md

 #### Product:

-Defines the protocol for the objects that the factory method creates.
+- Defines the protocol for the objects that the factory method creates.

+- This provides a common interface for all `ShippingMethod` objects.

 ```swift
 protocol ShippingMethod {